babe-finance-ai/babecoin-mining-app-apk/README.md

 ---

-**Note**: This app is currently in beta.
-Updates and improvements will be released frequently.
+**Note**: This app is now in official release.
+Stay tuned for future updates and features.